The diameter of random Schreier graphs: Introduction

 Roichman's theorem is sharp in a number of directions.
 First, it is clear that a bound of the type $O(\log_k n)$ is the best possible for the diameter of a $k$-regular graph on $n$ vertices.
 Second, it is not hard to see \cite[Proposition 5.7]{Roi96} that, for an abelian group of order $n$, $(\log n)^{1+\varepsilon}$ elements are necessary to get such a bound $O(\log_k n)$.
-Third, a constant of the type $O(\varepsilon^{-1})$ is the best possible for small $\varepsilon$.\\ It is natural to ask for a generalization to arbitrary transitive groups.
+Third, a constant of the type $O(\varepsilon^{-1})$ is the best possible for small $\varepsilon$ (we need to write $1+\varepsilon^{-1}$ rather than just $\varepsilon^{-1}$ for the bound to be true with $\varepsilon$ large).

+It is natural to ask for a generalization to arbitrary transitive groups.
 It is remarkable that Roichman obtains his theorem by studying the mixing time of random random walks (see also \cite{DH96}).
-As well as being a tortuous road to give an estimate for the diameter, it is not clear whether these ideas can be applied in the general framework: they use many distinguished properties of Cayley graphs, in particular their vertex-transitivity.
+Besides being a tortuous road to give an estimate for the diameter, it is not clear whether these ideas can be applied in the general framework: they use many distinguished properties of Cayley graphs, in particular their vertex-transitivity.
 Moreover, while it is natural that abelian groups represent the worst case for Cayley graphs, this is not obvious in general: an abelian group only provides vertex-transitive Schreier graphs, which is a very desirable property when bounding the directed diameter \cite{Bab06,Skr23}.
 In this paper, we come back to combinatorics.
 We provide a direct proof of the following theorem, which settles the question of the diameter of random Schreier graphs up to the multiplicative constant.

 \begin{theorem} For every $\varepsilon >0$ there exists $C>0$ such that the following holds.
 Let $\Omega$ be a set of cardinality $n$, and let $G$ be any finite group acting transitively on $\Omega$.
-Let $k \geq (\log n)^{1+\varepsilon}$, and let $S \subseteq G$ be a random multiset of $k$ elements.
+Let $(\log n)^{1+\varepsilon}\leq k\leq n$, and let $S \subseteq G$ be a random multiset of $k$ elements.
 Then